Yu-Shiba-Rusinov states in 2D superconductors with arbitrary Fermi contours: Hybridization of YSR bound states from neighbouring impurities

 \section{Hybridization of YSR bound states from neighbouring impurities}

-\np{Atomic manipulation using the tip of a STM has demonstrated a large potential for fabricating atomic nanostructures of magnetic impurities on superconductor and exploring the hybridization of their YSR wavefunction \cite{Kezilebieke2018,Ruby2018,Choi2018,Kim2018,Ding2021,Beck2021,Kamlapure2021,Kuster2021}.
+Atomic manipulation using the tip of a STM has demonstrated a large potential for fabricating atomic nanostructures of magnetic impurities on superconductor and exploring the hybridization of their YSR wavefunction \cite{Kezilebieke2018,Ruby2018,Choi2018,Kim2018,Ding2021,Beck2021,Kamlapure2021,Kuster2021}.
 As predicted by Flatté and Reynolds \cite{Flatte2000}, the hybridization between overlapping YSR states depends on the relative alignment of the impurities' spins and, for the case of parallel aligned spins, leads to a splitting of the sub-gap features into two new states with symmetric and antisymmetric spatial distribution.
-The splitting oscillates with the separation between impurities ($d$) over distances comparable with the Fermi wavelength of the substrate.
-In the presence of non-isotropic FCs the spatial distribution of YSR splits shows intriguing orientation dependence for short inter-impurity distances \cite{Flatte2000,Kezilebieke2018}.}
+The splitting oscillates with the separation between impurities ($d$) with periods comparable with the Fermi wavelength of the substrate.
+In the presence of non-isotropic FCs the spatial distribution of the YSR splitting shows intriguing orientation dependence for short inter-impurity distances \cite{Flatte2000,Kezilebieke2018}.

-\np{In this section we explore the role of the YSR-focusing effect described above on the YSR hybridization.
+In this section we explore the role of the YSR-focusing effect described above on the YSR hybridization.
 We apply the model described in section \ref{sec:mult_imp} to study YSR hybridization of two classical impurities on a surface with a squared FC as a function of their alignment on the substrate.
-We first assume that the impurities have parallel spin and analyze the split of their YSR states as a function of their alignment.
+We first assume that the impurities have parallel spin and analyze the splitting of their YSR states as a function of their alignment.
 The GF of the dimer can be obtained by constructing the matrix in Eq. \ref{eq:big-matrices} with N=2.
 The resulting spectral function shows that the YSR states split by an amount $E$ representing the hybridization between YSR states.
-As we show in Fig.~\ref{Fig2}(a) the split energy oscillates as a function of the distance between impurities.
-In Fig.~\ref{Fig2}(b,c), we show that the oscillation amplitude of the YSR splitting is barely constant when the impurities are aligned along the (1,0) direction (panel b), while quickly decays along the (1,-1) direction.
-This proves that the focusing effect enhances the hybridization when the atoms are aligned parallel to the direction of the nesting vectors. }
+As we show in Fig.~\ref{Fig2}(a) the splitting energy oscillates as a function of the distance between impurities.
+In Fig.~\ref{Fig2}(b,c), we show that the oscillation amplitude of the YSR splitting is barely constant when the impurities are aligned along the (100) direction (panel b), while quickly decays along the (110) direction.
+This proves that the focusing effect enhances the hybridization when the atoms are aligned parallel to the direction of the nesting vectors.